-Poster, Internationale Economisch-Historische Tentoonstelling (Exhibition of International Economic History)
+Poster, Internationale Economisch-Historische Tentoonstelling (Exhibition of International Economic History), 1929

 This is a Poster.
 It was designed by Hendrikus Theodorus Wijdeveld.
-We acquired it in 2001.
+It is dated 1929 and we acquired it in 2001.
 Its medium is block print, letterpress on cream wove paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Dutch architect and graphic designer Hendrikus Wijdeveld was an important force in the creation of Dutch modernist design.
 As an architect, he was a member of the expressionist movement that opposed the De Stijl group.
 As a graphic designer, he founded and edited the innovative Dutch periodical Wendingen (published between 1918 and 1931), for which he designed most of the covers and layouts.
 Cooper-Hewitt’s library holds many issues of Wendingen.
 Wijdeveld’s characteristic bold, decorative, block-like typeforms and ornamental borders, which became known as the “Wendingen style,” influenced Dutch graphic design well into the 1940s.